-Stuck in a holding pattern.
+Stuck.
 We could’ve gone east on US Route 6, but that road had high wind advisories for towing campers.
 We could’ve backtracked south, but that would’ve meant going over territory our eyes were well adjusted to and the location we would camp was also getting hit by the winter storm.
 North or west, I know where I wanted us to go and that required going over the Sierra Nevadas.
 And they were getting some winter precipitation.

 We stayed where we were.
 Let it pass, with the early days of March.